DNDi North America Staff

 Robert Grembowitz joined DNDi North America as Administration Coordinator in 2013.
 Prior to his work at DNDi, Robert was with Schering-Plough where he worked within the Global Quality Services group, and with YouthBuild Newark where he worked in urban community development through the Bridging the Gaps Program at the University of Medicine and Dentistry of New Jersey.
 Robert earned his Bachelor’s Degree in Biology from the University of Delaware in 2010 and his Master’s degree in Public Health from Rutgers University in 2016.

 DK Lee joined DNDi North America as Digital Content Officer in April 2017.
-Before joining DNDi, DK Lee worked in industries including instructional design, fashion, and fine arts.
-DK’s experience includes working as a Social Media Marketing/Production Intern for The Levy Group and as as/the Social Media Consultant for the Ruth and Elmer Wellin Museum of Art.
+Before joining DNDi, DK worked in industries including instructional design, fashion, and fine arts.
+DK’s experience includes working as Social Media Marketing/Production Intern for The Levy Group and as Social Media Consultant for the Ruth and Elmer Wellin Museum of Art.
 In 2016, he completed a year-long Instructional Technology Apprenticeship Program and conducted research on the use of smartphone apps in educational settings.
-DK graduated from Hamilton College with Bachelor’s degree in Economics in 2017.
+DK graduated from Hamilton College with Bachelor’s degree in Economics and Quantitative Economics in 2017.
 Taking advantage of his Liberal Arts education, DK has focused his skills on social media marketing and visual media production.
 While in Hamilton, DK received a grant to produce virtual reality videos and has worked on applying 360/VR technology to immersive media.
 Outside of work, DK is a photographer with works in large format photography and printmaker in intaglio printmaking.